AppsFlyerSDK/appsflyer-apple-purchase-connector/README.md

 # appsflyer-framework-ars-beta

-This repository is created to provide AppsFlyer SDK including ARS module for closed alpha-testing.
-It is based on the AppsFlyer SDK `6.4.0` version.

-# Adding SDK to your project
+## Adding SDK to your project

 To install the SDK using `CocoaPods`, add  `'pod 'appsflyer-framework-ars-beta''` to your Podfile and run `pod update`.

-# ARS SDK Initialization - Swift Example
+## ARS SDK Initialization - Swift Example

 ```
 import StoreKit